yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 {code}

 h2.
 The Verifier Service Configuration
-The Verifier Service Configuration using a {{polling-container}} running in a [None-Blocking mode|XAP8:Polling Container#Non-Blocking Receive Handler].
+The Verifier Service Configuration using a `polling-container` running in a [None-Blocking mode|XAP8:Polling Container#Non-Blocking Receive Handler].
 This allows the Service to consume Data objects from any partition.
 {toggle-cloak:id=The Verifier Service Configuration} *Click to view the Verifier Service Configuration..*
 {gcloak:The Verifier Service Configuration}
 {code}